 Keith Talbot earned a bachelor's degree in industrial and systems engineering from the University of Michigan-Dearborn in 1980 and has a master's degree in business administration from the University of Northern Iowa.

 Talbot is an executive with more than 20 years of progressive field, corporate, and entrepreneurial experience.
 He has worked in key positions for such well-known firms as John Deere, Frito-Lay, Avery-Dennison, Neodata, SourceOne Worldwide, Inc., and Form House Innovations.
-He rapidly rose through the ranks as plant manager, director, general manager, president/CEO and chairman.
+He rapidly rose through the ranks as plant manager, director, general manager, president/CEO and chair.